Hard skills vs. soft skills

 What are soft skills?

-Soft skills are personality traits, social competencies, and abilities essential for performing interpersonal activities and unique tasks.
-Sometimes referred to as human skills, they are vital for effective interaction and collaboration.
+Soft skills are personality traits, social competencies, and abilities that support effective interpersonal interactions and task management.
+Sometimes called human skills, they are essential for collaboration, communication, and leadership in the workplace.

-Often rooted in inherent personality traits and social abilities, soft skills can also be refined through practice and professional development.
+hese abilities are often rooted in natural personality traits and social instincts but can also be developed through experience and professional growth.

 What’s the difference between hard skills and soft skills?

-There are many hard and soft skills, so that we will list only a few.
+There are countless hard and soft skills across different industries, so here we will highlight just a few:

 Hard skills Soft skills